-The roles and responsibilities of the state staff to implement the action plan for heat-related illnesses is defined below-
+The roles and responsibilities of the state staff to implement the action plan for heat-related illnesses is defined below.

-Particulars Responsibilities SNO Responsibilities Disseminate early warnings to the district level Finalization of IEC material and dissemination plan Liaison with IMD for weather alerts and its dissemination Liaison with other departments for combined IEC campaigns, coordinated response and information sharing of health indicators for targeted action Organize the IEC campaigns at state level on observance of important environment-health days Organize training sessions for the district level and the surveillance nodal officers Facilitate training of medical officers in clinical aspects of the heathealthimpacts Ensure daily surveillance reporting from the district level Ensure submission and analysis of heat-related deaths at the state and districtlevel Monitor daily health data with temperature and humidity levels to monitor trends and hotspots in the state Review health facilities at the different levels that can have heat illness wards with necessary treatment/cooling facilities Keep the existing Rapid Response Teams under IDSP prepared to manage HRI if needed for emergency response to extreme heat Review implementation of the IEC and surveillance activities at all levels Evaluate and update relevant sections of SAPCCHH with support from the StateTask Force Organize seminars and conferences to share knowledge and action underNPCCHH.
-Collaborate with academic institute/s for support in updating Conaborate with academic institute/s for support in updating SAPCCHH, Surveillance activity monitoring, training of health care professionals, vulnerability assessment, and applied research Submit a report of activities on heat-health under NPCCHH
+Particulars Responsibilities SNO Disseminate early warnings to the district level Finalization of IEC material and dissemination plan Liaison with IMD for weather alerts and its dissemination Liaison with other departments for combined IEC campaigns, coordinated response and information sharing of health indicators for targeted action Organize the IEC campaigns at state level on observance of important environment-health days Organize training sessions for the district level and the surveillance nodal officers Facilitate training of medical officers in clinical aspects of the heat- health impacts Ensure daily surveillance reporting from the district level Ensure submission and analysis of heat-related deaths at the state and district level • Monitor daily health data with temperature and humidity levels to monitor trends and hotspots in the state Review health facility preparedness and ambulance services to manage HRI

-- Submit a report of activities on heat-health under NPCCHH • - Advocate for reduction in the source of greenhouse gas emissions

-DNO Disseminate early warning to the block and health facility level Ensure IEC dissemination to community level and facilitate communitylevel IEC activities Liaison with IMD to receive daily observed temperature and relative humidity information Liaison with the other departments for combined IEC campaigns, coordinated response and information sharing of health indicators for targeted action Conduct training for block health officers and medical officers with relevant training manuals • Conduct sensitization of vulnerable groups i.e., police officers, outdoor workers, women, children etc. Organize IEC campaigns at the district level on observance of important environment-health days Ensure daily reporting from health facilities and compile the data Analyze daily health data with temperature and humidity levels to monitortrends and hotspots in the district 1 12 Support timely suspected heatstroke death analysis and its reporting 24 Submit analyzed weekly report to SNO, NPCCHH, Hq, and otherdepartments for necessary action Coordinate with other agencies for response Update DAPCCHH with support from the District Task Force Submit report of activities on heat-health under NPCCHH Advocate for reduction in the source of greenhouse gas emissions Block Conduct community level IEC activities Health Ensure training of medical officers Officer Organize PRI sensitization workshop and training for vulnerable groups G Implement heat mitigation efforts City Support in development and implementation of city-specific heat- Health healthaction plan Departm ent Medical Conduct health facility-based IEC activities Officer Support community level IEC activities Be aware of AQI levels and health impact of air pollution Ensure necessary health facility preparedness in early diagnosis andmanagement of cases Panchayati Conduct community level IEC activities Raj Institutions
+Particulars Responsibilities Identify health facilities at the different levels that can have heat illness wards with necessary treatment/cooling facilities Keep the existing Rapid Response Teams under IDSP prepared to manage HRI if needed for emergency response to extreme heat Review implementation of the IEC and surveillance activities at all levels Evaluate and update relevant sections of SAPCCHH with support from the State Task Force Create organizational support and the strengthen Environmental Health cell to implement NPCCHH vision, goal, and objectives Organize sensitization workshops for other stakeholders and line departments Organize seminars and conferences to share knowledge and action under NPCCHH.
+Collaborate with academic institute/s for support in updating SAPCCHH, Surveillance activity monitoring, training of health care professionals, vulnerability assessment, and applied research Submit a report of activities on heat-health under NPCCHH Advocate for reduction in the source of greenhouse gas emissions DNO Disseminate early warning to the block and health facility level Ensure IEC dissemination to community level and facilitate community level IEC activities Liaison with IMD to receive daily observed temperature and relative humidity information Liaison with the other departments for combined IEC campaigns, coordinated response and information sharing of health indicators for targeted action Conduct training for block health officers and medical officers with relevant training manuals Conduct sensitization of vulnerable groups i.e., police officers, outdoor workers, women, children etc. Organize IEC campaigns at the district level on observance of important environment-health days Ensure daily reporting from health facilities and compile the data Analyze daily health data with temperature and humidity levels to monitor trends and hotspots in the district Support timely suspected heatstroke death analysis and its reporting Submit analyzed weekly report to SNO, NPCCHH, Hq, and other departments for necessary action Coordinate with other agencies for response Update DAPCCHH with support from the District Task Force Submit report of activities on heat-health under NPCCHH Advocate for reduction in the source of greenhouse gas emissions Block Health Officer Conduct community level IEC activities Ensure training of medical officers Organize PRI sensitization workshop and training for vulnerable groups Implement heat mitigation efforts City Health Department Support in development and implementation of city-specific heat- health action plan Medical Officer Conduct health facility-based IEC activities Support community level IEC activities Be aware of AQI levels and health impact of air pollution Ensure necessary health facility preparedness in early diagnosis and management of cases Panchayati Raj Institutions Conduct community level IEC activities